GTanasy/scifi-roguelike-game/README.md

 EVE moves very quickly around the player and will stop to unload tons of blaster bolts toward the player.

+19 Items to help you through the rounds purchased at vending machines around the map.

 <!-- KNOWN BUGS -->
 ## Known Bugs